oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-image-preview.rst

    .. image:: /user/img/system/user_management/org_configuration/products/ImagePreviewOrganization.png
       :class: with-border

+4. Clear the **Use System** check box to change the system-wide setting.

+5. In the **General** section, configure the following options:

+   **Enable Original File Names** --- When enabled, the original image file name will be appended to the system-generated hash value.
+All non-alphanumeric characters (e.g., ":", ")", ",", "~") will be replaced with "-" (dash).

+   For example, the name of the file is **coffee_maker/bosch_#RND123.jpg**, the system-generated hash value is "media/cache/attachment/product_gallery_main/5bae287538.jpg".
+If the option is enabled, the file name will be displayed in the storefront as follows "media/cache/attachment/product_gallery_main/5bae287538-coffee-maker-bosch-RND123.jpg"

-   In the Image Gallery Options section, enable or disable the required options.
+6. In the **Image Gallery Options** section, enable or disable the required options.

-4. **Enable Image Preview on Product Listing**:
+**Enable Image Preview on Product Listing**:

    * When **Enable Image Preview on Product Listing** is enabled, clicking on the product image on the product listing page in the storefront will open a pop up image gallery, rather than the product page.